2023 Best Parks, Recreation, Leisure & Fitness Master's Degree Schools in Utah

 Top Utah Schools for a Master's in Parks, Recreation, Leisure & Fitness

-Our analysis found University of Utah to be the best school for parks, recreation, leisure, and fitness studies students who want to pursue a master’s degree in Utah.
-U of U is a very large public school located in the midsize city of Salt Lake City.
+Our 2023 rankings named University of Utah the best school in Utah for parks, recreation, leisure, and fitness studies students working on their master’s degree.
+U of U is a fairly large public school located in the medium-sized city of Salt Lake City.

 Full Parks, Recreation, Leisure, & Fitness Studies at Brigham Young University - Provo Report

-A rank of #3 on this year’s list means Utah State University is a great place for parks, recreation, leisure, and fitness studies students working on their master’s degree.
-Located in the small city of Logan, USU is a public school with a very large student population.
+Out of the 4 schools in Utah that were part of this year’s ranking, Utah State University landed the # 3 spot on the list.
+Located in the small city of Logan, USU is a public school with a fairly large student population.

-Full Parks, Recreation, Leisure, & Fitness Studies at Utah State University Report
+Read full report on Parks, Recreation, Leisure, & Fitness Studies at Utah State University

-Full Parks, Recreation, Leisure, & Fitness Studies at Southern Utah University Report
+Read full report on Parks, Recreation, Leisure, & Fitness Studies at Southern Utah University

-Explore all the Best Parks, Recreation, Leisure, & Fitness Studies Schools in the Rocky Mountains Area or other specific states within that region.
+Explore all the Best Parks, Recreation, Leisure, & Fitness Studies Colleges in the Rocky Mountains Area or other specific states within that region.

 Parks & Rec Majors to Study